 - Led by University Hospitals of Leicester NHS Trust, in partnership with the Children and Young People’s East Midlands Diabetes Network, De Montfort University, and Chesterfield Royal Hospital, Derby Hospital, Nottingham University Hospitals and Sherwood Forest Hospitals NHS Trusts.

 - Introduced a structured learning programme to teach core diabetes knowledge to children with type 1 diabetes and their families in the East Midlands, empowering them to self-manage their condition.

-- Delivering a recognised diabetes curriculum using ‘Flipped’ virtual and face-to-face learning.
+- Delivered a diabetes curriculum using ‘flipped’ virtual and face-to-face learning.

 - Project ran from September 2016 to November 2017.